e-nig-ma/e-nig-ma/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Essays from an unorthodox, unconvential, and sometimes challenging, worldview.
+subtitle: Essays from an unorthodox and unconvential worldview.

 profile:
   align: right